kstenerud/streamux/streamux-specification.md

 Peers must agree about which requests don't require a response in your protocol, either through outside agreement, or encoded into the message payload somewhere in a protocol-dependent manner.

-Note: If a request does not require a reply, it cannot be [canceled](#cancel-message).
+Note: If a request does not require a reply, it cannot be [canceled](#request-cancellation).
 Choose carefully which message types will require no reply in your protocol.

 ### Empty Response

-An `empty response` is a response message (with the response bit set to `1`) containing no data. `empty response` signals successful completion of the request, with no other data to report.
+An `empty response` is an application or OOB response message containing no data. `empty response` signals successful completion of the request, with no other data to report.